 Don’t get me wrong, I’ve been glad to have some alone time with Brad.
 He and I have actually been getting along beautifully the last couple of days.
 We spent all day together today – philosophizing, cooking and making love.
-I feel like we are reconnecting in a much-needed way.
+We’re reconnecting in a much-needed way.
 He’s been in a great mood and said he appreciates having me all to himself for a little while.
-He’s being really affectionate, flirtatious, considerate, patient and is even putting up with my constant need for hugs.
+He’s being really affectionate, flirtatious, patient and is even putting up with my constant need for hugs.

 Little by little I’m falling in love with him (I’m sorry Ben, I hope that doesn’t freak you out… if it does, just re-read this post – I’m Madly in Love With You, But Don’t Worry, It’s Not a Big Deal).
-And I think the only reason that’s scary to Brad, or others whose partners are falling in love with someone else, is because – even though we know now that we’re polyamorous, and we’ve read all about how to make that work – the cultural conditioning that’s embedded deep into our unconscious tells us that it’s impossible to be romantically in love with two or more people at the same time.
+And I think the only reason that’s scary to Brad, or anyone whose partner is falling in love with someone else, is because of the cultural conditioning embedded deep in our subconscious tells us it’s impossible to be romantically in love with two or more people at the same time.

 From the time we were babies we were taught we can love two parents, four grandparents, countless children, siblings and friends, but that we cannot simultaneously love two people romantically or sexually.
 So when we do feel this way, our conditioned mind tells us it must not be true.
 I’m sure Brad is often tempted to think, “well, if Sara is falling in love with Ben, she must not love me anymore,” when in fact the new relationship energy has restored and renewed my passion for Brad.